sjtower/super-lunk-world/room_ideas.md

 1. time mech shot through FF, elevators, lava trap?
 1. push PB into laser?
 1. put back door at exit, could I force an easy Usahbti room w/ plasma cannon

+## Tiamat
+1. work way to top of arena where a log trap can be triggered all the way down to kill

 # Questions
 1. Does TNT on a FP survive a fall?
 PB?